 limit=10 is used by the observations and the fires endpoints, but the stormreports endpoint overrides this with it’s own

 Heads Up!
-Each individual request you include within a single batch call counts as a separate API access against your account's daily limit.
+Each individual request you include within a single batch call counts as a separate API access against your account's limit.
 So the above example requesting /observations, /stormreports and /fires would be counted as three API accesses, not one.
 The /batch endpoint is simply available for convenience.

 Fetch multiple data types for the same location

 The is the simplest and most common use of a batch request: